sstegmanbsd/noto/packages/cli/README.md

 ## Pro Tips

-- 🚀 Get fast commits on the fly with `noto -e -a` to streamline your workflow!
+- 🚀 Get fast commits on the fly with `noto -a` to streamline your workflow!

 ## Contributing